Transfer AA Honors Program

 - Completion of two or more honors-designated courses per academic year

 The culmination of Honors program participation is a public presentation of the capstone project.
 The project should reflect rigorous engagement in and knowledge of one or more specific academic disciplines.
 Given the diverse areas of study within the transfer AA degree, the capstone presentation could take a variety of forms (e.g., the exhibition of artistic work, an artistic performance, a reading of an original literary analysis, a summary of a scientific study, a proposal to resolve an important social problem, or a description of a service learning project).
-Students will develop an appropriate capstone project and presentation with the guidance of their faculty advisor.
+Students will develop an appropriate capstone project and presentation with the guidance of their faculty mentor.

 Transfer AA Honors Concentration